strawberryjello/strawberryjello.github.io/_posts/2020-12-18-combining-audio-and-video-with-ffmpeg.md

 - `-c:v copy -c:a copy` specifies that the streams will be copied into the output file instead of being re-encoded
 - `-y` (optional) overwrites output files without asking; setting this to `-n` will cause ffmpeg to exit immediately if the output file already exists

-See the [ffmpeg man page](ffmpeg-manpage) or the [ffmpeg documentation][ffmpeg-docs] for detailed descriptions of each option and how they're used.
+See the [ffmpeg man page][ffmpeg-manpage] or the [ffmpeg documentation][ffmpeg-docs] for detailed descriptions of each option and how they're used.

 Notes:
 - I also found a [SuperUser StackExchange question about re-encoding audio][ffmpeg-reencode] from MP3 to [AAC][aac]; I haven't tried the solution in the accepted answer since I don't need to.
 Anyway, here's an example that converts the input audio using the built-in AAC encoder: